 An alternative is tram 21, which leaves from the main rail station and crosses directly to the south bank on its way to the stadium.
 Get off at stop Stadion, which is the last on the line.
 On matchdays tram 20 follows the same route as tram 21.

 From Frankfurt’s southern rail station (Südbahnhof) you can take bus 61 to the stadium.
 Take the bus in the direction of Flughafen and get off at stop Stadion/Osttribüne.

 Frankfurt has one of Europe’s largest airports and has direct connections to pretty much everywhere in the world.
-The international airport is located south-west of the city in the same direction as the Commerzbank-Arena.
+The international airport is located south-west of the city in the same direction as Deutsche Bank Park.
 In fact, it’s just one stop from the airport with S-Bahn line S8 or S9.

 Frankfurt’s low cost airport, Frankfurt Hahn, is a lot further away though and requires a bus ride into the city, though you could get off at Frankfurt International and take the S-Bahn from there.

 Address: Mörfelder Landstrasse 362, 60528 Frankfurt am Main